MooersLab/jupyterlabcctbxsnips/README.md

 The installation of both CCTBX, PyMOL, and Jupyter can be accomplished by one of several approaches.
 All three packages are complex and best kept isolated in a dedicated environment.
-Configuration files and paths to prior installations can still trip up new installations.
+Configuration files and paths to prior installations of these programs can still trip up new installations.
-Edits of the bashrc or zshrc startup files may be required.
+Edits of the `.bashrc` or `.zshrc` startup files may be required.
 On Mac OS X, I had to hide my `/usr/local/include` directory by `sudo mv /usr/local/include /usr/local/oldInclude`.

-The extensions to JupyterLab depend on Node.js.
+The extensions to `JupyterLab` depend on `Node.js`.
 An error message from conda about needing to install node and npm can be misleading when both programs are already installed.
 Running the command to enable the serverextension solves this problem: `jupyter serverextension enable --py jupyterlab --user`.
 The `jupyterlab-snippets-multimenus` is not compatible with JuptyerLab 3.0.0 so version 2.2.0 has to be installed.